-Vienna’s Rathaus is indeed the seat of the provincial and city government (Vienna is both a city and a state), housing hundreds of hard-working — and possibly some not-so-hard-working — officials.
+Vienna’s Rathaus is the seat of the provincial and city government (Vienna is both a city and a state), housing hundreds of officials and notable institutions like the city library.

-More important to the visitor, though, is the Rathausplatz, the square in front of the building, which hosts various important events throughout the year.
+More important to the visitor, though, is the Rathausplatz in front of the building.
+This square hosts various important events throughout the year.
 The Rathausplatz is where you find Vienna’s Christkindlmarkt, for example.

-The building itself opened in 1883, based on a neo-gothic design by Friedrich Schmidt, who was also a resident architect at St.Stephen’s Cathedral.
+The building itself opened in 1883, based on a neo-gothic design by Friedrich Schmidt, who was a resident architect at St.Stephen’s Cathedral.
 The new building was part of the huge construction works that followed the removal of the city’s outer fortifications.

-The building has over 1500 rooms and 2000 windows, some of which are traditionally put to excellent use in the period leading up to Christmas.
-A charity project puts valuable works of modern art up in the windows facing the Rathausplatz, sponsored by large companies and with appropriate lighting.
-The result is a large and tasteful, real-life advent calendar.
+For many years, for example, a charity project put valuable works of modern art up in the windows facing the Rathausplatz, sponsored by large companies and with appropriate lighting.
+The result was a large and tasteful, real-life advent calendar.

-Opposite the Rathaus, on the other side of the Ring, is the famous Burgtheater.
-To see the view from the theater, take a peek at this webcam.
+Opposite the Rathaus, on the other side of the Ring, is Vienna’s Burgtheater state theatre.
+To see the view from the Burgtheater, take a peek at this webcam.
 Assuming there’s enough light, you’ll see the Rathausplatz in the foreground with the Rathaus behind at one end of the camera’s swing.

 Subway: The Rathaus has its own subway station on the opposite side to the park.
 Take the U2 line to the Rathaus station.